jmf/project-perabird/README.md

 Project Perabird
 ================

-A RPG game with some sandbox elements.
+A game with some sandbox elements.

 For the moment it's still in **early** development...